 Sister/ Friend, who is choosing not to breastfeed.”

-Unfortunately this was something I heard more than once, (more than twice) from women I knew while I was pregnant.
+Unfortunately, this was something I heard more than once, (more than twice) from women I knew while I was pregnant.
 They would usually ask me if I was planning on breastfeeding.
 When I told them yes, they would let out a big sigh of relief and confide in me.
 They would tell me that someone close to them was currently not breastfeeding their child, and how unfortunate they thought that was.
-Before I gave birth, all I could do was agree with them.
-I had no knowledge of the struggles or situations these women might be facing.
-In my oblivious, pregnant state, breastfeeding was the clear choice to make, and I couldn’t understand why someone would

 What I wish I heard: “Whatever happens on your breastfeeding journey, I support you!”

 After struggling during my first month of breastfeeding, I thought about other mammas.
-It broke my heart to think about new Mamas who were “disappointing” their Mothers/ Sisters/Grandmothers/Friends by not breastfeeding.
+It broke my heart to think about new mamas who were “disappointing” their Mothers/ Sisters/Grandmothers/Friends by not breastfeeding.
 I knew how hard it might have been for them.
 It also made me feel like I shouldn’t confide in women.
 I wondered if they had been naturally better at breastfeeding than I was.
 I wondered if I was less womanly, or, even worse, less motherly.

-The Reality ALL Mamma Should Know
+The Reality ALL Mamas Should Know

-What new Mothers really need, more than anything, is the unwavering support of their fellow women, especially their fellow Mothers.
+What new mothers really need, more than anything, is the unwavering support of their fellow women, especially their fellow mothers.
 In many cases, help doesn’t come without specifically seeking it out.
-Sadly, many new Moms are left on their own to attempt to figure it all out.
+Sadly, many new moms are left on their own to attempt to figure it all out.
 In truth, there are many tools and resources to overcome any breastfeeding obstacle.
-However, I believe the very, very best thing you can give your new baby is a healthy and confident Mama.
+However, I believe the very, very best thing you can give your new baby is a healthy and confident mama.

 About the Author:

-Sophie Nolan is a San Francisco based Mom of two small kids.
+Sophie Nolan is a San Francisco-based mom of two small kids.
 Read more from her at http://thesfmama.com/

 You might also enjoy: